ms609/Concentration/README.md

 ![Toggl interface](https://github.com/ms609/concentration/raw/master/img/Toggl.png "Toggl interface")

-When I decide that a task merits an hour of my time, it's now easy to see when I've used this time -- allowing me to stop when I've used up my time without feeling guilty.
+This lets me decide that a task merits X hours of my time, and to stop when I've used the allotted hours without feeling guilty.
 And when I've worked my hours for the week, I can go home and enjoy a restful weekend without feeling any need to 'keep up' with work.

-A meritious and unexpeected side effect came as a result of stopping the timer each time I stopped to check the news or my e-mail.
-These interruptions were more frequent than I would have estimated -- and what is more, occurred subconsciously.
-Having to decide to stop the timer let me stop and ask whether I really needed to check the news.
+As a meritious and unexpected side effect of having to stop the timer each time I checked the news or my e-mail, I noticed that such interruptions were more frequent than I would have estimated -- and what is more, occurred subconsciously.
+Having to decide to stop the timer allowed me to evaluate whether I really needed to check the news.
 The answer to this question usually turns out to be either "No: you need a proper break, go and make a cup of tea", or "No: you are procrastinating because the next task is difficult.
 You can do it!".